AeneasVerif/charon/README.md

 where `FILE` is the entry point of the crate to extract (`PROJECT_PATH/src/main.rs`, for instance).

-Charon has various options to tweak its behaviour: you can print a detailed documentation with `--help`.
+Charon has various options to tweak its behaviour: you can display a detailed documentation with `--help`.